RetroDECK/ES-DE/INSTALL.md

 [https://jmeubank.github.io/tdm-gcc](https://jmeubank.github.io/tdm-gcc)

-After installation, make a copy of `TDM-GCC-64/bin/mingw32-make` to `make` just for convenience.
+After installation, make a copy of **TDM-GCC-64/bin/mingw32-make** to **make** just for convenience.

 I won't get into the details on how to configure Git, but there are many resources available online to support with this.
-The `Git Bash` shell is very useful though as it's somewhat reproducing a Unix environment using MinGW/MSYS.
+The **Git Bash** shell is very useful though as it's somewhat reproducing a Unix environment using MinGW/MSYS.

 Install your editor of choice, I use [VSCode](https://code.visualstudio.com).

-It's strongly recommended to set line breaks to Unix-style (line feed only) directly in the editor, although it can also be configured in Git for conversion during commit.
-The source code for EmulationStation-DE only uses Unix-style line breaks.
+It's strongly recommended to set line breaks to Unix-style (line feed only) directly in the editor, although it can also be configured in Git for conversion during commits.
+The source code for ES-DE only uses Unix-style line breaks.

 Note that most GDB builds for Windows have broken Python support so that pretty printing won't work.
 The MinGW installation recommended above should work fine though.